schneidmaster/RedditPoster/README.md

 2. Copy `deploy.example.rb` to `deploy.rb` and fill in the path where you want RedditPoster to live on your server.
 3. Make any updates to your post texts and schedule, then run `cap production deploy` to deploy the changes.

+## A note on timezones

+Cron will by default use your server's timezone to determine when to run tasks.
+You can set this with `sudo dpkg-reconfigure tzdata`; also, remember to run `sudo service cron restart` after altering the timezone.

 ## Contributing

 1. Fork it ( https://github.com/schneidmaster/RedditPoster/fork )